markrichers/MarkRichers/README.md

 - 🤔 I’m looking for support and help the world AI engineer with Data Visulization in R, Python, and Tableau and SQL.
 - 📫 How to reach me: nguyenmark140@gmail.com | Linkedin [Mark Nguyen](https://www.linkedin.com/in/mark-nguyen140/)
 - 😄 Pronouns: "M.A.R.K"
-- ⚡ Interest: Practice Meditation - AI business.
+- ⚡ Interest: Practice Meditation - High Tech business.
--
 <br />

 ## Programming Languages: